tradecloud/tradecloud-docs-api-v2/order/buyer/receive/README.md

 ### Buyer line

-`buyerLine` is an echo of your order line fields as explained in [Issue a new order](../issue/#lines)
+`lines.buyerLine` is an echo of your order line fields as explained in [Issue a new order](../issue/#lines)

 ### Supplier line

-`supplierLine` contains the supplier order line fields:
+`lines.supplierLine` contains the supplier order line fields:

 * `salesOrderNumber`: the sales order number as known in the supplier's ERP system
 * `salesOrderPosition`: the position within the supplier's sales order